By: Leslie Pinkerton, Marketing Content Manager, 10/31/17

 Alright, that was cheesy.
 Your files won’t be attacked by creepy crawlers (it’s Halloween, so the joke is valid).
 They are however, still at risk of being misplaced, or worse – deleted!

-Here are three reasons why using an old shared drive can cause you nightmares and maybe even a visit from that little green guy on the left.
+Here are three reasons why using an old shared drive can give you nightmares and maybe even a visit from that little green guy on the left.

 - Lost or Misplaced Files